FIWARE/tutorials.IoT-Sensors/README.md

 When describing the messages being passed through a working smart solution we will refer to two further components which are not used in this tutorial, but will be needed to complete the system subsequently.

-* The Orion Context Broker server is used for holding the context data of the smart solution.
-As you know all interactions with the context broker must be made using [NGSI](https://swagger.lab.fiware.org/?url=https://raw.githubusercontent.com/Fiware/specifications/master/OpenAPI/ngsiv2/ngsiv2-openapi.json)
+* The [Orion Context Broker](https://fiware-orion.readthedocs.io/en/latest/)is used for holding the context data of the smart solution.
+As you know all interactions with the context broker must be made using [NGSI](https://fiware.github.io/specifications/OpenAPI/ngsiv2)
-* An IoT Agent acts as a middleware component converting [NGSI](https://swagger.lab.fiware.org/?url=https://raw.githubusercontent.com/Fiware/specifications/master/OpenAPI/ngsiv2/ngsiv2-openapi.json) requests (from the context broker) into a protocol (such as [UltraLight 2.0](http://fiware-iotagent-ul.readthedocs.io/en/latest/usermanual/index.html#user-programmers-manual)) usable by the IoT devices themselves.
+* An IoT Agent acts as a middleware component converting [NGSI](https://fiware.github.io/specifications/OpenAPI/ngsiv2) requests (from the context broker) into a protocol (such as [UltraLight 2.0](http://fiware-iotagent-ul.readthedocs.io/en/latest/usermanual/index.html#user-programmers-manual)) usable by the IoT devices themselves.